Water Use and Recycling

 - Hydraulic Fracturing — a mixture of water, sand and chemical additives is injected into the target formation under pressure to create small fractures in the rock, allowing natural gas or oil to flow to the wellbore.
 Typical fracturing fluid in our Marcellus Shale operations contains more than 99 percent sand and water.

-Along with our efforts to use water efficiently, we recycle process and produced waters where possible.
-In our Marcellus Shale operations, which account for the majority of our footprint, we recycle virtually all of the water generated through our drilling, completion and production operations.
-With the technology available in the Marcellus region, Cabot recycles internally, or through third-party beneficial reuse facilities, all water used in the hydraulic fracturing process.
+Along with our efforts to use water efficiently, we recycle and reuse process and produced waters where possible.
+In our Marcellus Shale operations, which accounted for 93% of our reserves and production in 2016, we recycle nearly 100% of the water generated by our drilling, completion and production operations.
+Of that, we typically reuse between 59% and 98% of the recycled water in our own hydraulic fracturing operations, based on water volumes used by the completions program.
+What we do not reuse ourselves is recycled by third-party beneficial reuse facilities.
+We do not discharge process water, fracturing water, or produced water to surface water bodies.
+However, any water not reused by the permitted third-party beneficial reuse facilities is treated for discharge to surface waters in strict compliance with their own NPDES permits or is properly disposed.
 Cabot regularly evaluates water recycling options in other areas of operations, and currently utilizes water-disposal pipelines and injection wells for wastewater disposal when recycling is not a viable alternative.

 With operations in rural communities in Pennsylvania and Texas, the majority of our neighbors rely on groundwater wells as their primary supply of water.
 Protecting their access to clean, safe water is a top priority of Cabot.
 Our groundwater protection program includes performing water supply baseline sampling, ensuring gas well integrity, engaging with landowners and complying with federal, state, tribal and local regulations.